Amazon CloudWatch

 }

-Here is our output configuration:
+Here is the configuration:

-region us-east-1
+region: us-east-1

-log_group_name fallback-group
+log_group_name: fallback-group

-log_stream_prefix fallback-stream
+log_stream_prefix: fallback-stream

-log_group_template application-logs-$kubernetes['host'].$kubernetes['namespace_name']
+log_group_template: application-logs-$kubernetes['host'].$kubernetes['namespace_name']

-log_stream_template $kubernetes['pod_name'].$kubernetes['container_name']
+log_stream_template: $kubernetes['pod_name'].$kubernetes['container_name']

-With the above kubernetes metadata, the log group name will be application-logs-ip-10-1-128-166.us-east-2.compute.internal.my-namespace.
-And the log stream name will be myapp-5468c5d4d7-n2swr.myapp.
+With the Kubernetes metadata, the log group name will be application-logs-ip-10-1-128-166.us-east-2.compute.internal.my-namespace, and the log stream name will be myapp-5468c5d4d7-n2swr.myapp.

 [2022/06/30 06:09:29] [ warn] [record accessor] translation failed, root key=kubernetes